Bradley Locko: Club career

-Locko was born in Ivry-sur-Seine, Val-de-Marne, and went through several football academies in Paris suburbs, including CA Vitry and US Ivry, before spending some years in Montrouge, from where he joined FC Lorient in 2019.
+Locko was born in Ivry-sur-Seine, Val-de-Marne, and went through several football academies in Paris suburbs, including Vitry and Ivry, before spending some years in Montrouge, from where he joined Lorient in 2019.

-Bradley signed his first professional contract with Stade de Reims in June 2020, spending his first year in Champagne with the National 2 reserve team.
+Bradley signed his first professional contract with Reims in June 2020, spending his first year in Champagne with the National 2 reserve team.

-He made his professional debut for Reims on 15 August 2021, starting the Ligue 1 3–3 home draw against Montpelier as a left-back.
+He made his professional debut for Reims on 15 August 2021, starting the Ligue 1 3–3 home draw against Montpellier as a left-back.
 His performance was viewed as promising one, among a fairly young Reims team, with the likes of Ilan Kebbal and Hugo Ekitike.

 On 31 January 2023, Locko joined Brest on loan with an option to buy.
 Later that year, on 27 July, Brest announced the permanent signing of Locko on a four-year contract, for a reported fee of €500,000.
 Later on, he was named in the Team of the Year for the 2023–24 season, as his club secured a third-place finish in the league and first ever qualification to the UEFA Champions League.